zap2008/spotify-playlist-poems/README.md

 	python cli-playlist.py -f test-data/red-wheelbarrow.txt

-Once a command has been run, the program will ask you to input the client secret for API access.
-This will be provided to anyone who wishes to run this program.
+Once a command has been run, the program will ask you to input your Client ID and Client Secret for API access.
+My details will be provided via email to select people who wish to test this program.

 ## My Approach:
 I decided to treat this assignment as an optimization problem with a clearly defined search-space (all spotify songs titles) and an objective that must be minimized.
 I chose [Levenshtein Distance](http://en.wikipedia.org/wiki/Levenshtein_distance) as my objective similarity function.
 The reason I chose this method is that it lets us find an objectively "best" solution out of a set of candidate solutions as determined by a commonly-used similarity metric.